att/ast/src/cmd/ksh93/docs/builtin.rst

 function can load built-ins by invoking an appropriate C level function.
 In this case there is no restriction on the C level function name.

-?The C level function will be invoked with three arguments.
+The C level function will be invoked with three arguments.
 The first two are the same as `main`\() and the third one is a pointer.

 .. index:: restricted shell